 Writing tends to require at least some online research, and most Google Docs users open a new tab and google whatever they need to know or check.
 It seems straightforward, but every tab is full of potential distractors.

 Not everyone knows that there is a smart feature called Explore where a small tab opens on the side of the document, and you can search, read, and quote sources.
 No more online distractions while conducting the research!

 Another feature that helps you stay inside the document during the entire content creation process is editing images without leaving Google Docs.
 This handy feature is not as well-known as it deserves to be.

 The way it works is simple.
 After importing an image, you can click on it to enable an additional menu.
 Of course, it’s far from advanced image editing software, but it may be enough for some basic applications.

 3. Make the Spreadsheets Do the Magic

-Google Spreadsheets are not only meant for professionals that work with data and numbers.
+Google Spreadsheets are not only meant for professionals who work with data and numbers.
 They can also help with lots of tasks, both at work and at home.
 Although spreadsheets have the reputation of being complex and professional tools, it’s pretty easy to learn the basics – there are tips and tricks to get the most out of them.